1. Home

 What type of environmental review was done for the project?

-MTA performed a full site assessment and impact analysis in the Environmental Due Diligence Assessment, available on this site.
+MTA performed a full site assessment and impact analysis in the Environmental Due Diligence Assessment.

 Are electromagnetic fields a concern?